brojonat/kaggo/README.md

 - Write and generate the queries for the new metrics (particularly insertion, and getting bucketed timeseries).
 - Add the handlers to serve the metrics
 - Update the schedule handler to perform the actual requests

+### Visibility, Telemetry, Metrics

+Internal metrics are surfaced in a couple different ways.
+First, there is a `/metrics` endpoint that serves Prometheus metrics.
+Pretty self explanatory.
+This is protected by basic authentication.

+There's also a `/plots` endpoint that serves a HTML document.
+Depending on the `id` query parameter, different plots will be served.
+This is also protected by basic authentication.
+Additionally, the data for the plots is loaded asynchronously; it is fetched from the backend by passing the `kaggo-auth-token` local storage variable as the bearer token (note that the name of this localStorage key is configurable via the `LOCAL_STORAGE_AUTH_TOKEN_KEY` env).